Skip to content

 Of the 28 races spread over the four days, 14 are Grade 1 events which pit the best of the best against one another.
 Each day also has a highlight race:

-Day 1 – Champions Day – The Unibet Champion Hurdle (at 15.30)
+Day 1 – Champion Day – The Unibet Champion Hurdle (at 16.00)

-Day 3 – St Patrick’s Thursday – The Paddy Power Stayers’ Hurdle (15.30)
+Day 3 – St Patrick’s Thursday – The Ryanair Steeple Chase ( at15.20), and the Paddy Power Stayers’ Hurdle (at 16.00)

-Day 4 – Gold Cup Day – The Cheltenham Gold Cup (15.30)
+Day 4 – Gold Cup Day – The Boodles Cheltenham Gold Cup (at 16.00)

-How many people attend the Cheltenham Festival?
+How many people attend Cheltenham Festival?

 More than 65,000 people visit Cheltenham Festival each day.

-Who is favourite to win the 2024 Cheltenham Gold Cup?
+Who is favourite to win the 2025 Cheltenham Gold Cup?

-Things to see at Cheltenham festival
+Things to see at Cheltenham Festival

 A single day almost doesn’t cut it if you want to immerse yourself fully in the many elements that combine to make Cheltenham Festival special – it’s easy to underestimate its scale and how busy it becomes.
 To help you make the most of your experience, we’ve picked a few of our favourite features…